Top

 Lifeform: deciduous tree ≈ 5 m high

-Distribution: central/northern Japan - southern Kuril
+Distribution: central Japan - southern Kuril

 Habitat: (subalpine) forests